sogaiu/ts-questions/questions/are-external-scanners-common/README.md

 ## Discussion

-It might be worth noting that C++ is also an option for implementing an external scanner.
-Actually, IIUC, as long as one can produce an appropriate binary object to be linked, perhaps other languages can be used to implement an external scanner.
+Note that C++ is also an option for implementing an external scanner.
+IIUC, as long as one can produce an appropriate binary object to be linked, perhaps other languages can be used to implement an external scanner.
 (We haven't seen an example of this, but we didn't go looking either.)

-As far as how common it is to have an external scanner, based on searching locally fetched repositories, we found nearly half of the close to the 130 fetched had `src/scanner.c` or `src/scanner.cc`.
+As far as how common it is to have an external scanner, based on searching locally fetched repositories, we found nearly half of the 140 or so fetched had `src/scanner.c` or `src/scanner.cc`.

 If it's any consolation, if it turns out you need to implement an external scanner, there are a fair number of examples to study :)